NicOudart/PyBWE/docs/joss/paper.md

 * The 1st bathymetry of a Titan sea using Cassini (NASA) radar data [@Mastrogiuseppe:2014]

-* The improvement of the stratigraphic analysis of Martian polar ice sheets using SHARAD (MRO, NASA) radar sounder data [@Raguso:2018]
+* The improvement of the stratigraphic analysis of Martian polar ice sheets using the SHARAD (MRO, NASA) radar sounder data, after both BWE and EMI removal by BWI [@Raguso:2018] [@Raguso:2023].

 * The improvement of the WISDOM (ExoMars, ESA) Ground Penetrating Radar soundings in preparation of the Rosalind Franklin rover mission [@Oudart:2021]

-* The improvement of the MARSIS (Mars Express, ESA) radar sounder resolution by a factor of 6 using both BWE and BWI [@Gambacorta:2022]
+* The improvement of the MARSIS (Mars Express, ESA) radar sounder resolution by a factor of 6 using both BWE and BWI between different frequency modes [@Gambacorta:2022]

-* The BWE helped the estimation of attenuations in the Martian subsurface with the RIMFAX (Mars 2020, NASA) Ground Penetrating Radar data [@Eide:2022]
+* The EMI removal by BWI helped the estimation of attenuations in the Martian subsurface with the RIMFAX (Mars 2020, NASA) Ground Penetrating Radar data [@Eide:2022]

 However, the planetary science community has few radar experts, and to our knowledge no open-source integrated BWE solutions existed before the release of this library, limiting the planetary radar application of this technique.
 For this reason, we propose in this library integrated BWE solutions for all planetary scientists, as well as the individual functions for planetary radar experts.